dfastje/dfastje.github.io/_posts/2018-08-24-Jekyll-Windows.md

 gem install bundler
 gem install jekyll
 ```

+## Conclusion:
-Jekyll is now installed and I will need to use it to build and run my website locally for local testing before
+Jekyll is now installed.
+Next, I will learn to use Ruby and Jekyll to build and run my website locally for local
- deploying code in the future
+testing before deploying code in the future.